JoelTrent/LikelihoodBasedProfileWiseAnalysis.jl/docs/src/index.md

 - Profile-wise confidence trajectory sets.
 - Profile-wise reference tolerance sets.

-To understand the background of the workflow and how it can be used see [Background](@ref).
+To understand the background of the workflow and how it can be used see [Motivation](@ref).
 For implementation examples see the examples section, such as on a [Logistic Model](@ref).
 To better understand how to interact with the user interface and in particular the [`LikelihoodModel`](@ref), which holds all the information on computed profiles and predictions, check out the user interface starting with [Initialisation](@ref).

 The API is largely stable, but shouldn't be regarded as fixed until the first version is released; the package will be kept as v1.0.0-DEV until then.
 The main work remaining is in completing documentation.
 However, one of the bivariate boundary methods may be removed.